sudeepag/sudeep.co/_posts/2017-06-17-How-to-Build-Your-Development-Stack-in-the-Cloud-from-Scratch.md

 Cloud computing is also *instant*.
 With a click of a button, you can scale your application across the world, adding cloud instances in New York, Bangalore or Singapore.
 The modular nature of cloud computing has encouraged businesses, startups, and even hobbyist developers, to make the switch.
 Need more processing power?
 Upgrade your cloud instance to one with a higher performance.
 Need more space?
 Connect a storage volume to your instance.
 And if you don't need it anymore, simply turn it off.

 I think that by now, I've convinced you why it makes so much sense to both move your development to the cloud, and also streamline it onto a single platform.
 For the remainder of this post, I hope to briefly describe the approach that I took to do this.
-This approach is by no means the *best*, and as mentioned, there are plenty of different tools and services to do the same thing - but I'll try to make the case for my stack.
+This approach is by no means the *best*, and as mentioned, there are plenty of different tools and services to do the same thing - but I'll try to make the case for the stack I used and why I thought it worked the best for my use case.

 ### The Development Stack